-The graduate program in electrical engineering consists of research and study leading to the master of sscience degree in electrical engineering (M.S.
-EE) and a Ph.D. degree inmaterials engineering and science.
+The graduate program in electrical engineering consists of research and study leading to the master of science degree in electrical engineering (M.S.
+EE) and multidisciplinary Ph.D. degrees in materials engineering and science, nanoscience and nanoengineering, and biomedical engineering.

-The Ph.D. degree candidate's program must emphasize materials.
 In special cases, with the consent of the graduate committee of the electrical and computer engineering department, students may elect to do research in association with another engineering or science department.